eelay234/blockchain/progress/Web3/June/readme.md

     ````
 4. Writeup1 is my realization about blockchain, its pros and cons, opportunities, and challenges during the first two weeks of learning.
 5. fraud_detection_using_kmeans_modified jupyter notebook is the modified version of original one created by Vinita Silaparasetty.
 This modified version uses kmeans to cluster the order dataset of three columns (account_id, to_account, and amount) into k clusters and detect outliers.
 More research will be conducted about the optimal k, other clustering methods, and integration of outliers detection into fraud-detection.
+6. Web3_writeup is the writeup about the next stage of the Internet.